CS

 Feature Showdown

-The Lexus LC stands out with heated front seats and ventilated seats that you will not find on the Mercedes-Benz GLS-Class.
+The Lexus LC stands out with heated front seats, ventilated seats and Mark Levinson audio that you will not find on the Mercedes-Benz GLS-Class.
 The Mercedes-Benz GLS-Class counters with panoramic roof, Burmester audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain